farlies/rsked/doc/INSTALLATION.md

 ## Embedded

-In the embedded evironment, the application should start automatically after boot since there is typically no user interface.
+In the embedded environment, the application should start automatically after boot since there is typically no user interface.
 The installed script `startup_rsked` will do this.
 See the Startup section in [README-RPi](README-RPi.md)